 - Gay-owned hotels – gay-themed and clothing optional gay hotels are almost always gay-owned, but on occasion, you will find a mainstream property that happens to be LGBT-owned.
 These properties tend to feel like any other hotel you might stay at, but when a hotel is owned by an LGBT person, they typically instill values of diversity and respect in their employees.
 Properties of this type don’t have a gay-theme and most of the guests are likely straight but staying at one of these properties is perhaps of interest to some travelers who might not be interested in the concept of a gay hotel.
 It’s not always obvious or easy to know if properties are gay-owned, but here are a few examples that serve a mainstream audience: Cova Hotel (San Francisco), The Brown Hotel (Tel Aviv) or Oscar Hotel (Madrid).

 - Gay friendly hotels – a gay-friendly hotel is one that is not necessarily LGBT-owned nor a gay hotel concept at all but still makes an effort to be welcoming to LGBT guests by respecting diversity, having non-discrimination policies and/or offering sensitivity training for staff.
+This could be something like a gay friendly/family resort in Mexico or maybe an adults only hotel in the Caribbean.
 There are thousands of properties around the world that might be considered gay friendly.
 Most hotels in progressive urban centers are gay friendly and you’ll certainly find most hotels in gay-popular destinations to be welcoming as well.

 - Gay apartment rentals – while these are not hotels in the traditional sense, popular booking websites like misterbnb allow you to book a room or entire space from a gay host.
 Having a host from the LGBT community is one way to ensure you are treated with respect and to also get unique insight into the local gay scene in the destination you’re visiting.